 Lia Maston started focusing on laneway design in Montreal as a partner in the laneway architecture firm Microclimat.
 Microclimat is on the forefront of laneway design and won the highest award from the Mayor's Foundation of Montreal in 2012.
 Lia returned to her hometown, Toronto, in 2014 to form Firma.
 Among other projects, Firma is presently working on a laneway house on Queen Street East in Toronto.

 Great contemporary laneway house design depends on the mastery of back of lot conditions.
 We use a durable shell on the outside to provide security in laneways, and an open modernism on the inside to amplify living area.
 Our lane homes often take advantage of an elevated garden on the roof deck.
 At the ground level we gracefully integrate a garage and the front door vestibule.
 We treat our lane homes with the same care and precision as our high end luxury residences.

 Firma is accredited to make LEED certified environmentally designed buildings.
 In standard form, we equip laneway houses with the capacity for solar panels and battery storage.
 We also look into the near future at the connection of homes in the city to a distributed solar energy grid.

 Each laneway project begins with an enquiry into our client's intentions.
-Contact us for a free initial consultation.
+Contact us for an initial consultation.
 During the project, the architect works closely with the client and the process typically follows this order: